 Cloud computing and edge computing are different approaches and purely depends on the application implemented.
 While they don’t discredit but complement each other.
 There can’t be one fit solution for all the scenarios.
 There are few key factors like real-time performance, cost of bandwidth, size of data, complexity of application, etc. which decides whether to go for edge analytics or cloud analytics or both (best of both worlds).
 VOLANSYS offers cloud computing services and solutions for cloud application development, SaaS services, cloud data analytics, cloud native Machine Learning, DevOps and much more customized for ever industry need.
 We also have expertise in Machine Learning with capabilities from edge to cloud, building inference algorithms, model building & training, edge analytics with experience on multiple hardware platforms, software and frameworks.
 VOLANSYS helps businesses with a scalable, reliable, and cost-efficient solution based on Cloud and Machine Learning that can derive useful insights/analysis.

-About Author: Kaumil Desai
+About the Author: Kaumil Desai

 Kaumil Desai is associated with VOLANSYS as a Delivery Manager past 3 years.
 He has vast experience in product development, Machine Learning on edge, complex algorithms design & development for various industries including Industrial automation, Electrical safety, Telecom etc.